project-starch/caplifive-buildroot/README.md

 ### Quick Start

-> TL;DR: Run `CAPSTONE_QEMU_PATH=<path-to-capstone-qemu> expect capstone_nested.tcl` in `scripts` to see the results.
+Inside the qemu image after logging in:

-Install the `capstone` kernel module:
+1. Install the `capstone` kernel module:

 ```sh
 insmod /capstone.ko
 ```
+---

-Start the web server at the background:
+2. Start the web server at the background:

 ```sh
 /miniweb_frontend.user &
 ```
+---

-Now the web server is ready to be used.
+3. Now the web server is ready to be used.
 You can now use `wget` to send a GET request to the web server, e.g.,

 ```sh
 busybox wget -O - http://localhost:8888/index.html